 God Will Always Provide A Way For Us

 The truth is that when we are seeking God’s will for our lives, even the challenges we face can be an opportunity to experience His provision.
-We can trust Him to meet our needs, to shift our perspective about what is truly important, and to accomplish His divine purposes in our lives.
+We can trust God’s will and know that He will meet our needs.
+We need to shift our perspective about what is truly important so we can accomplish His divine purposes in our lives.

 God Will Provide Bible Verses